 Step 5 - Apply the Bubble Wrap onto the Glass

 One by one, stick each piece of bubble wrap to the window.
 Make sure the bubble side is facing the window.
 Press gently, without popping the bubbles, and add more water as needed.
 The bubble wrap must be completely flat in order to serve as insulation.

 Repeat this process until you've sufficiently covered all the windows you intended to.

 Step 7 - Enjoy Your Cozy, Winterized Home

 You can add this bubble wrap insulation to one or all of your windows.
-It may be a good idea to use this method on windows that do not shut properly or in rooms that have drafts.
-By using this cost effective technique, you'll be well on your way to creating an energy efficient home.
+It may be a good idea to use this method on windows that do not shut properly or in drafty rooms.
+By using this cost-effective technique, you'll be well on your way to creating an energy-efficient home.